 The Journal of Business Law & Ethics Pedagogy (JBLEP) is dedicated to disseminating business law and ethics pedagogy research and ideas in an online, open-access format.
 JBLEP welcomes contributors to share their innovations in business law and ethics teaching, student learning, and classroom experiences in scholarly articles.
 Submissions can include papers on teaching ideas, case studies, teaching methods, research on the state of business law and ethics education, and other areas related to the teaching of any area of business law, ethics, and related fields.
 Where appropriate, articles should include a discussion of best practices for implementing the innovation in the classroom.
 Evidence of successful usage, such as data and other forms of feedback, strengthen the article and greatly increase the possibility of publication.

-All submissions should be sent to JBLEP either via email to email@example.com or through the services Scholastica (https://app.scholasticahq.com) or ExpressO (https://law.bepress.com).
+All submissions should be sent to JBLEP either via email to firstname.lastname@example.org or through the service Scholastica (https://app.scholasticahq.com).
 Authors submitting via email should include “JBLEP Submission” in the subject line and should present their submission via two file attachments.
 One Word document file should include the entire paper with a cover page that includes the title, name, position, institutional affiliation, address, email address, and telephone number of each author.
 In the other Word document, the author(s) must remove all identifying information from the attached file to assure blind review.
 Label each file as “FULL” or “BLIND” in the file title.

 Each article must include an abstract (100 word maximum).
 Authors should also include a list of keywords by which to index the submission.
 To assist readers, please include both broadly based keywords and more targeted keywords.